Donor First (DFX): Enhancing Transparency & Engagement for

 Must offer more options for communication preferences than the current black-and-white anonymous or not setting.

-Enable lightweight impact storytelling, such as project-level updates or summaries, rather than granular donation tracking.
+Target lightweight impact storytelling, such as project-level updates or summaries, rather than granular donation tracking.

 Recommendation: